 DL&W in the Media

 Almost time to say "All aboard!" at the old DL&W. Activation of the long-dormant Delaware, Lackawanna and Western Railroad Terminal train shed is finally becoming a reality.
 It will still be a few years before the entire complex comes into use, but given decades of dormancy, it's fair to commend this much progress.
-Much like the Olmsted Richardson complex or the Central Terminal, redevelopment of the DL&W is a monumental project.
-Though the magnificent brownstone terminal once connected to the train shed was demolished in 1979, the 1917 Abraham Bush-designed double-decker shed is distinctive in its own right, with its reinforced concrete columns, Flemish bond brick exterior and skylights.
-The design of the complex, patented by Bush in 1904, is yet another example – like the now-demolished Great Northern grain elevator – of early engineering innovations in Buffalo.

-Congressman Higgins is Supporting Historic Designation for DL&W Terminal
+Congressman Higgins is supporting historic designation for DL&W terminal

-The Buffalo News | NFTA plans new stair tower for DL&W terminal rehab
+Buffalo News | NFTA plans new stair tower for DL&W terminal rehab

 It's going to get a little narrower to drive on South Park Avenue near the Delaware, Lackawanna and Western Railroad Terminal at the foot of Main Street.